oliverguhr/german-sentiment/readme.md

 ## Data Sets

 The data sets can be found in the [source-data](source-data/) folder.
-Due to legal requirements, we can not provide the SCARE data in this repository, but you can [obtain the data from the author directly](http://www.romanklinger.de/scare/).
+Due to legal requirements, we can not provide the SCARE data set in this repository, but you can [obtain the data from the author directly](http://www.romanklinger.de/scare/).

-The preprocessed data sets that we used to train our models can be obtained from [here (600 MB zip)](https://www2.htw-dresden.de/~guhr/dist/sentiment/no-scare-balanced.zip).
+The preprocessed data sets that we used to train our models can be downloaded from [here (600 MB zip)](https://zenodo.org/record/3693810/files/no-scare-balanced.zip?download=1).
 This file does not contain all the training files, since we can not redistribute the *Scare* data set publicly.
 However, if you are interested in this data, please write a mail to oliver.guhr-at-htw-dresden.de.

-The unprocessed data set can be obtained from [here (1.5 GB)](https://www2.htw-dresden.de/~guhr/dist/sentiment/no-scare-balanced.zip), it contains all hotel and movie reviews, plus a set of neutral german texts.
+The unprocessed data set can be downloaded from [here (1.5 GB)](https://zenodo.org/record/3693810/files/sentiment-data-reviews-and-neutral.zip?download=1), it contains all hotel and movie reviews, plus a set of neutral german texts.

 ## Trained Models

-You can find our trained models for FastText and Bert in the [(here 5 GB)](https://www2.htw-dresden.de/~guhr/dist/sentiment/models.zip) folder.
+You can download our trained models for FastText and Bert [here (6 GB)](https://zenodo.org/record/3693810/files/models.zip?download=1).

 ## Setup